quic/aimet/Docs/user_guide/model_quantization.rst

     PyTorch has two utilities to automate model complaince:

     - The Model Validator utility automates checking PyTorch model requirements
-    - he Model Preparer utility automates updating model definition to align with requirements
+    - The Model Preparer utility automates updating model definition to align with requirements

     In model prep and validation using PyTorch, we recommend the following flow: